turingschool/front-end-curriculum/projects/module-1/ideabox-group.md

 As a user,
 - When I look at the "Save" button,
-- When both or either of the "Title" or "Body" input is empty,
+- When both or either of the "Title" or "Body" input fields is empty,
 - I should notice that the "Save" button is disabled because it is a lighter color and the cursor is not a pointer when I hover over it

 As a user,